JeanCarletta/HeatHack-Data/_sources/README.md

 ## Data storage

-Data archive files, one per venue:
+Data archive files, one per venue, that we need to split by year to keep them from getting too big.

-- a CSV file that always contains all of the data acquired so far for that venue. :TODO: how big will these get over the year at 5 min intervals?
-Still small enough to be OK, right?
-When do we need to worry about splitting it up - once a year or once a decade?

 ## Intended automation: